jsteenbeeke/jsteenbeeke.github.io/recruiters/bribes.md

 permalink: /recruiters/bribes
 ---

-Suppose you really want to talk to me about a potential job offer, but can't be bothered to go through my [rather long list](/recruiters) of demands, you basically have two alternative options.
+Suppose you really want to talk to me about a potential job offer, you basically have two options:

 1. [Buy me lunch in exchange for 20 minutes](#lunch)
 2. [Buy me whisky in exchange for 90 minutes](#whisky)